Acris/docker-shadowsocks-libev/README.md

 You can use environment variables to specific configration.

-For example with encrypt method `aes-256-gcm` and password `YourPassword`:
+For example, start a container with encrypt method `aes-256-gcm` and password `YourPassword`:

 ```bash
 docker run -d \